stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 Huzzah!

-Note that there are still a couple of problems with the render loop that we will address in the next section:
+Note that there are still a couple of problems with the render loop that we will address in the next few chapters:

 * The GLFW event queue thread is still blocked.